Lamb Loin Chops

 Step one

-Gather the ingredients – lamb loin chops (about 1 pound), fresh rosemary, fresh thyme, garlic paste, garlic powder, onion powder, cumin, olive oil and kosher salt.
+Gather the ingredients – lamb loin chops with the bone in (about 1 pound), fresh rosemary, fresh thyme, garlic paste, garlic powder, onion powder, cumin, olive oil, kosher salt, and black pepper.

 Step two

 Add the chops to the gallon bag.
-Add oil, sprigs of fresh rosemary and thyme, garlic paste, garlic powder, onion powder, cumin, and salt.
+Add oil, sprigs of fresh rosemary and thyme, garlic paste, garlic powder, onion powder, cumin, salt, and pepper.

 Step three